asyncapi/website/pages/blog/websocket-part3.md

 >  This is the last article of WebSocket series.
 I recommend you read [WebSocket, Shrek, and AsyncAPI - An Opinionated Intro](/blog/websocket-part1) and [Creating AsyncAPI for WebSocket API - Step by Step](/blog/websocket-part2) first.

-In my previous articles, from the WebSocket series, I introduced you to WebSocket topic and explained how you would describe your WebSocket API using AsyncAPI specification.
+In my previous articles from the WebSocket series, I introduced you to WebSocket topic and explained how you would describe your WebSocket API using AsyncAPI specification.

 What was the point of doing it anyway?
 Why learning the specification?